 Meet Graševina – Absolute Queen of the Croatian Vineyards

-According to some researchers, every fifth vine in Croatia - goes to Graševina.
-It is highly planted in Slavonia region, but you will find it almost everywhere in the continental part of Croatia.
+According to some researchers, every fifth vine in Croatia – goes to Graševina.
+It is highly planted in the Slavonia region, but you will find it almost everywhere in the continental part of Croatia.
 It thrives on cooler soils and continental climate.
-Winemakers are always happy to have it in their vineyards while she brings the results, even in the challenging years.
+Winemakers are always happy to have it in their vineyards as she brings the results even in the challenging years.

 No celebration or a good party here in Croatia goes without Graševina.
-So popular and in demand, that most of this white wine is consumed on the domestic market.
-Internationally approved, this is the wine that often receives recognition on various wine competitions, outside Croatia.
+It’s so popular and in demand, that most of this white wine is consumed on the domestic market.
+Internationally approved, this is the wine that often receives recognition on various wine competitions outside Croatia.